pattonsgirl/Fall2020-CEG2350/Rehome.md

 Debugging shell scripts w/ error messages or https://www.shellcheck.net/#

+Program that outputs file permissions

 systems administration:
 Create new user on system, create key pair for that user.
 Use `sftp` to get the private key, log in as the new user just using ssh (no -i flag)
 Get the `md5sum` of both your local file and the file now copied to AWS.
 Make a change to the contents of one or the other, and check the `md5sum` of both again.
 Are the `md5sum`s of both files still the same?
 Why or why not?
+Use journalctl on Linux or log show on macOS to get the super user accesses and commands in the last day.
+If there aren’t any you can execute some harmless commands such as sudo ls and check again.

 vim tutor
 add customization to .vimrc (plugin, coloring, something)